Home » Type » Soups + Stews » ROASTED FENNEL & POTATO SOUP

 RECOMMENDED EQUIPMENT: For roasting the veggies I switch between my Silpat or these parchment liners for lining this rimmed baking sheet (affiliate links).
 And for pureeing the soup I use this immersion blender.

-Updated: Roasted Fennel & Potato Soup originally published July 2012 and has been updated November 2019 with new photos and helpful tips.
-No changes were made to the recipe and it’s still as good as ever.
+Updated: Roasted Fennel & Potato Soup was originally published in July 2012 and was updated in November 2019 with new photos and helpful tips.
+No changes were made to the recipe, and it’s still as good as ever.
 Enjoy!

 FOLLOW TSV on FacebookInstagramPinterest or RSS for more updates and inspiration!